gngrOrg/gngr/README.md

 [GPLv2](https://www.gnu.org/licenses/gpl-2.0.html)

  * Copyright 2009 Lobo Project
- * Copyright 2014, 2015 Uproot Labs India Pvt Ltd
+ * Copyright 2014-2018 Uproot Labs India Pvt Ltd

+Some parts of the code are provided under the LGPL license.
+Their directories contain their respective license files.

 ### Pre-History
 `gngr` began as a fork of the now-defunct project called the `lobo` browser (see [credits](https://gngr.info/doc/credits.html)).